-Public Health Legal Clinic
+Public Health Advocacy Clinic

 Clinic students work on real-world projects with attorneys and gain experience in public interest law, public health law and the use of litigation to effect changes in public health policy.
 Student projects support the research and drafting needs of practicing PHAI attorneys and partner organizations.